bufbuild/protobuf-es/docs/runtime_api.md

 EnumType for a given enum.

 Similar to messages, enums can also be created at run time, via [`proto3.makeEnum()`][src-proto3-makeEnum].

-Note that in Protobuf-ES, all enums are ["open"][protobuf-dev-enum], meaning that old generated code can contain a value in an enum field that was added in a new version of the schema.
-With TypeScript v5 and later, enums are closed in the type system.
-With earlier versions of TypeScript, they are open.

 ## Well-known types